stugrul/offer-service/README.md

 All fields are required and names should be unique

 **Built With**
-Maven
+Maven,
-Java 8
+Java 8,
-Spring Boot
+Spring Boot 2.0.5.RELEASE,
-Junit5
+Junit5,
-Mockito 2.0
+Mockito 2.0,
-Spring JPA Data
+Spring JPA Data,
 Spring Rest Repositories